 Gert van Klinken

-I teach Church History at the Protestant University (PThU) in Amsterdam en Groningen.
+I teach Church History at the Protestant Theological University (PThU) in Amsterdam and Groningen.
 I published on the history of Jewish and Protestant communities in the Netherlands, both Orthodox and Liberal.
 I am presently preparing a history of the Protestant kibbutz Nes Ammim in Israel.Personal page

 Having studied history and religious studies in Utrecht and Brussels, I obtained my PhD at the University of Groningen in 2017 (commercial edition of my dissertation: The Eclipse of Liberal Protestantism in the Netherlands, Leiden/Boston: Brill, 2019).
 I am working as an assistant professor in the cultural history of Christianity at Leiden University.
 My main research interest is the history of early modern and modern Dutch Christianity from a global perspective.

 I have worked at the Protestant Theological University.
 Since 2018 I am retired as extraordinarily professor for diaconia.
 Among other things I study and publish about church and society from the late nineteenth century up until now and also about christian-socialism and christian-pacifism.